For any enquiry not addressed here, or for more information contact the Director, Professional Standards and Guidance

 - enforce contractual agreements

-- direct the appraiser to redo the appraisal report
+- direct the appraiser to redo the appraisal report, or

-Any complainant looking for these types of remedies will be directed to seek redress through other means.
+Any complainant looking for these types of remedies will be advised to seek redress through other means.

 Conduct deserving of sanction is considered to be any act that: